 As winter approaches in the northern hemisphere, many of us move into a semi-hibernation: we bundle up in our homes to ward off the cold weather and darkness outside.
 But there are some good things that come during the dark times of winter – including a string of meteor showers through October, November, and December.

 That series of showers includes the Leonids meteor shower, which is one of the dynamic opportunities to go stargazing during November.
 In this post, I’ll share details all about how to see the Leonids meteor shower, when the shower will be at peak activity, and where to go – and look – to see Leonid meteors.

 If you’ve always wanted to spot this occasionally very active shower, read on.
-You’ll be all set with the info and tips you need to plan a successful stargazing trip to enjoy the Leonids meteor shower.
+You’ll be all set with the info and tips you need to plan a successful stargazing trip to enjoy the Leonids meteor shower in 2023.

 When to See the Leonids

 Like most meteor showers, there are a few important dates to keep in mind when you try to see the Leonids:

 - The Leonids meteor shower will occur from November 6th to 30th this year; during this window, there is a varying amount of meteoric activity that you can see on any given night from the radiant point near the constellation Leo.